 Corporate flight attendants

-Corporate flight attendants work on private jets, which typically have smaller aircrafts with smaller crews.
+These professionals work on private jets, which typically have smaller aircraft with smaller crews.
 They perform some of the same duties and have similar responsibilities as commercial flight attendants, but their role is also different in many ways.
 They often plan and prepare food or arrange for catering, mix cocktails, care for animals on board, deal with any number of unusual requests, and manage budgets.

 According to the U.S. Bureau of Labor Statistics, the average salary for a flight attendant in 2021 was $61,640 per year and ranged from the bottom 10 percent earning less than $37,020 to the top 10 percent earning more than $81,400.